artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

 # Computer Vision Multi Threading Sobel Filter

-This project is to validate end-to-end operation of a image and a video, built and run with CMake and OpenCV, including device recognition, frame capture, and the ability to apply basic computer-vision processing (grayscale conversion and 2D [Sobel](https://en.wikipedia.org/wiki/Sobel_operator) edge detection) to captured frames.
+This project demonstrates a complete workflow using **C++, CMake, and OpenCV** for both images and videos.
+It covers device recognition, frame capture, grayscale conversion, edge detection, and a **multi-threaded Sobel filter implementation** to improve performance.

+## 🧠 Project Overview
+This repository is structured to show incremental development and learning:

+1. **Build Verification** – Confirm the C++ / CMake / OpenCV toolchain works correctly.
+2. **Image Processing Pipeline** – Convert images to grayscale and apply basic preprocessing.
+3. **2D Sobel Filter** – Apply Sobel edge detection to static images.
+4. **Video Sobel Filter** – Apply Sobel filtering frame-by-frame on video input.
+5. **Multi-Threaded Sobel Filter** – Improve performance using C++ threading.

+You will need:

+- **MSYS2** (MinGW64 toolchain)
+- **OpenCV**
+- **CMake**
+- **Visual Studio Code** (optional, recommended)

 ## Purpose of each Versions
-Each version will contain the CMake file with the src main cpp file.

-*NOTE: FOR MULTITHREADING ONLY or THREADING IN GENERAL, I am using Windows 11, so I will use [Windows threading](https://learn.microsoft.com/en-us/windows/win32/procthread/processes-and-threads) library but linux threading library is the same.
-Just using windows since, most students in my school uses Windows:/.
-You can use [P-thread](https://man7.org/linux/man-pages/man7/pthreads.7.html) just follow the guide!!!
-Good luck;)*

-- **Version 1**: To test if C++, CMake, and OpenCV works together
+Each version includes its own **CMake configuration** and corresponding `main.cpp` source file.
+The project is structured to demonstrate a gradual progression from basic setup validation to advanced, multi-threaded computer vision processing.

+*NOTE:* For the multithreading implementations, this project uses the [Windows threading API](https://learn.microsoft.com/en-us/windows/win32/procthread/processes-and-threads) since development was done on **Windows 11** and most students in my program use Windows.
+The underlying threading concepts are platform-independent.
+If you are working on Linux, you can substitute the Windows API with [POSIX threads (pthreads)](https://man7.org/linux/man-pages/man7/pthreads.7.html) and follow the same logical structure.

+### Version Breakdown

+- **Version 1** – Validate that **C++, CMake, and OpenCV** are correctly installed and working together.
-- **Version 2**: To do a simple OpenCV pipeline image conversion (bgr -> grayscale -> threshold)
+- **Version 2** – Implement a basic OpenCV image processing pipeline *(BGR → Grayscale → Threshold)*.
-- **Version 3**: To do a 2D [Sobel Filter](https://en.wikipedia.org/wiki/Sobel_operator) on a image
-- **Version 4**: To do a 2D [Sobel Filter](https://en.wikipedia.org/wiki/Sobel_operator) on a video/gif
+- **Version 3** – Apply a **2D Sobel filter** to a static image.
+- **Version 4** – Apply a **2D Sobel filter** to video or GIF input.
-- **Version 5**: To implement Multithreading Sobel Filter on a image
+- **Version 5** – Implement a **multi-threaded Sobel filter** for image processing.
-- **Version 6**: To implement Multithreading Sobel Filter on a video
+- **Version 6** – Implement a **multi-threaded Sobel filter** for video processing.